“They’ve done so much for us...”

 1981

-To expand community outreach and provide greater personal assistance in times of need, Phil Krebs and Don Esterdahl purchase the Kirk & Huggins Funeral Home in Orion in 1981, a family-owned funeral home with a rich legacy of caring for families in Orion since the mid-1920s.
+To expand community outreach and provide greater personal assistance in times of need, Phil Krebs and Don Esterdahl purchased the Kirk & Huggins Funeral Home in Orion in 1981, a family-owned funeral home with a rich legacy of caring for families in Orion since the mid-1920s.
 The firm is known today as Kirk, Huggins & Esterdahl.

 1989